vblanco20-1/vulkan-guide/docs/chapter-2/triangle_walkthrough.md

 Its very common to have errors in the shader that will give a fail on vkCreateShaderModule, so we will not use the VK_Check macro here.

-Creating a VkShaderModule is very straightforward, we just need to fill the create info with the typical vulkan sType and pnext boilerplate, and then set the code pointer to the vector where we are storing the file.
+Creating a VkShaderModule is very straightforward, we just need to fill the create info with the typical Vulkan sType and pnext boilerplate, and then set the code pointer to the vector where we are storing the file.
 Then we just call the function with it to get the result.